neelabhraman/UI-Code/react-no-fuss-popup/src/components/Readme.md

 # Popup Component for React to Show notifications of Success/Warning/Info/Error

+A simple, easy to integrate robust and multi-functional popup for your React Project.

-## Detailed Feature details with snapshots are here:
+###### Detailed PDF with snapshots of the behaviour:

 https://github.com/neelabhraman/UI-Code/blob/main/projecct%205%20_%20NoFussPopup/Features%20and%20Demo%20for%20react-no-fuss-popup%20-%20Google%20Docs.pdf

-## Video recording of feature walkthrough and Demo project:
+######  Video recording of walkthrough and Demo project:

 https://www.youtube.com/watch?v=Yytaxy0eHzk